gin-gonic/autotls/README.md

 )

 func main() {
-  // Create context that listens for the interrupt signal from the OS. ctx, stop := signal.NotifyContext(
+  // Create a context that listens for interrupt signals (SIGINT, SIGTERM) from the OS.
+  // This enables graceful shutdown of the HTTPS server. ctx, stop := signal.NotifyContext(
     context.Background(),
     syscall.SIGINT,